 6. Create a PCS binder.
 Organization before a PCS is essential.
 A great way to keep track of important documents is to create a PCS binder.
 Use the binder to store everything from birth certificates to powers of attorney to packing checklists to calendar pages with important dates.

 7. Get friendly with base family services.
 Each branch calls it something different (for example, the Navy calls it the Fleet and Family Support Center), but all family service centers provide a wealth of knowledge free of charge, including relocation information, budgeting tips and employment resources.
 Call yours and make an appointment to speak with a relocation assistance specialist.

 8. Research your new installation.
 Ideally, you should take a road trip to check out your new location, but that's not often possible.
 If a road trip isn't in your future, head over to Military.com's Base Guides, where you can learn more about the area you're moving to as well as important contact information.

 If you've been assigned a sponsor, take advantage of having access to someone with firsthand knowledge of the area you will soon call home.
 No sponsor?
-Tell your service member to contact his new command and learn if he can get one.
+Tell your service member to contact their new command and learn if they can get one.

 Looking for a detailed PCS checklist?
 Click here to print out checklists to help you create a timeline from three months prior to your move to after you arrive at your new destination.

 Get the inside information from those who know.
 Get PCS help and all the news and benefits information you need delivered straight to your inbox.
 Sign up for a free membership today.